mdn/content/files/en-us/web/api/topics_api/index.md

 - {{domxref("Document.browsingTopics()")}}
   - : Returns a promise that fulfills with an array of objects representing the selected topics for the current user, for the three most recent epochs.
 It also triggers the browser to observe the topics inferred from the calling site's URL (i.e. the site where the ad tech `<iframe>` is embedded).
 - {{domxref("fetch()")}} / {{domxref("Request.Request", "Request()")}}, the `browsingTopics` option
-  - : A boolean specifying that the selected topics for the currenht user should be sent in a {{httpheader("Sec-Browsing-Topics")}} header with the associated request.
+  - : A boolean specifying that the selected topics for the current user should be sent in a {{httpheader("Sec-Browsing-Topics")}} header with the associated request.
 - {{domxref("HTMLIFrameElement.browsingTopics")}}
   - : A boolean property specifying that the selected topics for the current user should be sent with the request for the associated {{htmlelement("iframe")}}'s source.
 This reflects the `browsingtopics` content attribute value.